 3. “Utility Income.”

-Since those days other movements, particularly the German “Passiv Haus”, which got inspiration from the ground breaking “Conservation House” in Saskatchewan, have developed more sophisticated approaches.
+Since those days, other movements like the German “Passiv Haus”, use more sophisticated approaches.
 The phrase “Passiv Haus” refers to the fact that the house does not use any more energy than it produces, which is also called “Net Zero.”

-A pilot project in Kitchener Ontario just proved that a “Net Zero” home can be built for only $20,000 more than a standard home with a $2,000 a year utility bill.
+A pilot project in Kitchener Ontario proved that you can build a “Net Zero” home for only $20,000 more than a standard home with a $2,000/year utility bill.
 The Canadian Green Building Council are calling for building codes across Canada to be brought in line with the current German Building Code, which is at Net Zero.
 Imagine a building code that specified your house has no heating bill!

 Modern passive houses look identical to “normal” energy guzzling houses, with all the modern conveniences, and none of the nasty utility bills.
 In fact, there is a whole town in Germany that makes more than twice the energy that they use.
 They don’t have a utility bill: they have a utility income!